arekosinski/simple_iot_platform/README.md

 # simple_iot_system
 System for gathering temperature and humidity based on SAM D21, Arduino and nrf24l01.
 Also Raspberry Pi is involved:)

-# System over view

-Why haven't you just connected nrf24l01 module through SPI into Raspberry Pi?
-It's straight forward isn't it?
-Providing additional layer of communication gives independence from operating system or platform - there is no problem with drivers installation for both of SPI and nrf24l01.
-UART works every where.
-One can even connect it through RS232 converter to PC (like RPI:)).

 # Parts of the system
 1. Board with MCU, temperature & humidity sensor and radio (nrf24l01)